 Contact Us for a Free Case Review with an Experienced Colorado Sexual Assault Lawyer

 Sexual assault charges can result in serious consequences, including significant time behind bars, mandatory psychiatric treatment, and registration as a sex offender.
-Minimum penalties for sex offenses cannot be negotiated in Colorado, so you must work with an experienced criminal defense lawyer who can mount a solid defense on your behalf.
+Minimum penalties for sex offenses cannot be negotiated in Colorado, so you must work with an experienced criminal defense lawyer in Lakewood who can mount a solid defense on your behalf.
 Contact The Law Offices of Elaine E. Lukic today at 800-478-8859 for a free and confidential consultation.